Alfa Systems Helps Asset Finance Businesses Around the World Address the Challenges Posed by Coronavirus

-Igor Szabados, Head of Business Development, EMEA and Simon Clark, Head of Business Development, Americas, discuss the impact of the Covid-19 pandemic on the auto and equipment finance industry, and how Alfa Systems has enabled our clients to meet the associated challenges head on.
+Igor Szabados, Head of Business Development, EMEA and Simon Clark, Head of Business Development, Americas, discuss the impact of the Covid-19 pandemic on the auto and equipment finance industry, and how Alfa Systems has enabled our clients to meet the associated challenges head-on.

 The coronavirus pandemic has continued to pose challenges to operators in the global auto and equipment finance industries.
 As European GDP is predicted to drop by 4.5% in 2020, and in the US by 4.6% - while prices are dropping by around 4.4% in countries such as Sweden - other countries are experiencing differing levels of recovery and future sales forecasts.

 Industry leaders have been varied in their opinions on how we’ll recover from the challenges posed by Covid-19, but tend to agree that the future is likely to look quite different.
-Higher cost sensitivity, avoiding long-term obligations and full price transparency are likely to be important factors for customers considering leasing assets.
-Long-term remote working for auto and equipment finance lessors, restricted access to showrooms and a higher demand from customers for online purchasing are also significant factors to consider.
+Higher cost sensitivity, avoiding long-term obligations, and full-price transparency are likely to be important factors for customers considering leasing assets.
+Long-term remote working for auto and equipment finance lessors, restricted access to showrooms, and a higher demand from customers for online purchasing are also significant factors to consider.
 And while nobody is claiming it will be easy, there are at least overtones of bullish optimism.
 At Alfa, we continue to help our clients understand, adjust, and compete.

 The move to remote working

 Auto and equipment finance providers all over the world have been impacted by the move to remote working, or being unable to work outside of their offices.
-Many auto finance providers are finding that the pandemic has drastically impacted their offshore call centres.
-In countries where personal laptop ownership and home internet are not ubiquitous, this has resulted in understaffed call centres that are not suited to remote working, and thus a significantly reduced capacity to handle call volumes from end customers looking to organise their payments or borrow more.
+Many auto finance providers are finding that the pandemic has drastically impacted their offshore call centers.
+In countries where personal laptop ownership and home internet are not ubiquitous, this has resulted in understaffed call centers that are not suited to remote working, and thus a significantly reduced capacity to handle call volumes from end customers looking to organize their payments or borrow more.
 One European player was not primed for remote working so staff members were obliged to return to office working during the pandemic.

 The pandemic has posed many challenges to equipment and auto finance providers, as customer needs have drastically changed.
 For example, flexible payment schedules and deferrals have become necessary for millions of customers around the world.
-For clients yet to implement Alfa Systems, processing a high number of payment deferrals took weeks to organise.
+For clients yet to implement Alfa Systems, processing a high number of payment deferrals took weeks to organize.
 Progressing through the process involved multiple manual steps and batch processes, and this exercise removed key staff from other aspects of the business such as answering phones and improving the self-serve offerings.